nikitavoloboev/data/looking-back/2018/2018-april.md

 # 2018 April
 ## Summary
 I changed a lot this month.
 Starting to pay a __lot__ of attention to both my physical and mental health.
 I stopped completely to eat _bad_ food and I feel incredible.
 Started to play tennis but will be playing it a lot more the next months.
-Refined quite a few things in my workflow and started to love simple Zen mode interfaces for writing code.
+Refined a few things in my workflow and started to love simple Zen mode interfaces for writing code.

 These monthly looking back pieces will be a bit different going forward.
 Mostly because although I enjoy occasionally writing in this `Diary`, I think at times it is a bit out of place.
 So I will be changing it up a bit for the future but will see what works best.